 Today I would like to introduce you to the dynamic duo of our V.R. (virtual reality) faculty.
 Although this duo is new to our “staff” they can be counted on to add fun and merriment to our group.
 Have you met Stevi and Tamara of 2 Crazy Texas Teachers?
 When I asked for their favorite unit.
 Tamara said, “I love teaching the farm unit to my kids because it’s just so much fun and has endless possibilities.”
 I personally lived and taught for 13 years in south Texas, and I can tell you from first hand experience, Texans enjoy having fun which shows in their lessons.
 Their farm unit is so large they had to divide it into two units.
 Click here to visit their store: TPT.

-Professionally speaking, one of the most well-traveled members of our "faculty" is Arlene of LMN Tree.
+Professionally speaking, one of the most well-traveled members of our “faculty” is Arlene of LMN Tree.
 Arlene is a military wife so she is well-versed in being the new kid on the block.
 She has taught in Virginia, Massachusetts, Hawaii, Pennsylvania, New York, and Alaska.
-She is your "go to" person if you need tips .
+She is your “go to” person if you need tips in Title I schools, ESL students, struggling readers or any grade level.
 In Alaska, she was honored by being named the State Teacher of the year.
 Her travels and experience in teaching in a wide variety of states enrich the lessons that she writes.
-Her current best seller are: How will I know when it's Spring? and The Three Frogs.
+Her current best seller are: How will I know when it’s Spring? and The Three Frogs.